MrGeneMiles/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+It allows you to read the HTML markup better so you can understand the meaning of the information.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+A block element always starts on a new line, and fills up the horizontal space left and right on the web page.

+Inline elements don’t start on a new line, they appear on the same line as the content and tags beside them.

 3. What are the 4 areas of the box model?

+Margins
+Borders
+Padding
+Content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+By default the vertical cross axis.

 5. Explain why git is valuable to a team of developers.

+Source control to help avoid coding conflicts.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.